 The Vineyards at Coyote Moon

-The vineyards are part of a 400-acre farm located on East Line Road in Clayton, New York.
+The 400-acre farm located on East Line Road in Clayton, New York is home to Coyote Moon’s vineyards.
 Prior to becoming a vineyard, the land was an abandoned farm.
-Owner, Phil Randazzo made it his goal to revitalize it into the burgeoning vineyard it is today.
+The Randazzo Family revitalized it into the burgeoning vineyard it is today.

-Marquette, Frontenac, Frontenac Gris, Frontenac Blanc, Brianna, and La Crescent are all Northern Climate grapes that are the product of the University of Minnesota’s grape growing project.
-The grapes were created through a hybridization program and are extremely hardy.
+Coyote Moon Vineyards grows Marquette, Frontenac, Frontenac Gris, Frontenac Blanc, Brianna, and La Crescent grapes.
+These varietals are the product of the University of Minnesota’s grape growing project known as the Northern Climate Grapes.
+This hybridization program created these grapes to be extremely hardy.

 Making Ice Wine